incraigulous/rest-repositories/readme.md

 # Rest Repositories

 Fetch data from any rest API with a common interface.
+Api results are returned wrapped in easy-to-work-with, fluent collection and object wrappers.

 ### In a nutshell
 You should be able to fetch data from ANY webservice using the following API: